 Office 365 - Migration Checklist

 Below is a broad overview of the steps you will need to complete.
 Some steps may include links to more detailed information.
 For other steps, you may need to wait until your migration has been scheduled to receive instructions.
 If you have multiple email accounts, you may need to complete some of the steps listed below for each account.
-A printable version of this checklist is available here.

 Before your transition: